MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 Assigning a criticality rating to each flow involves a detailed evaluation of their importance relative to the overall business impacts.
 This process is a logical continuation of identifying, mapping, and aligning with business processes and impact.
 Use the following criticality descriptions to assign your critical ratings:

 - *High criticality*: High criticality flows are integral to core business functions.
 They directly affect critical aspects of a business such as customer experience, financial transactions, security protocols, human health, and safety.
 The failure or disruption of these flows could lead to significant immediate or long-term negative effects.
-Examples of negatives effects include loss of revenue, breach of trust, or legal issues.
+Examples of negatives effects include loss of revenue, breach of trust, and legal issues.
 Prioritizing these flows ensures that the most crucial aspects of the workload are robust and resilient.

 - *Medium criticality*: Medium criticality flows are important for the complete functionality of the system but don't directly interface with the customer or critical business operations.
-For example, if an internal data processing flow is disrupted, you can retry the data processing without immediate external effects.
+For example, if an issue disrupts an internal data processing flow, you can retry the data processing without immediate external effects.
 These flows are essential for smooth operations but offer a buffer in terms of immediate customer or financial effect, allowing for managed responses to issues.

 - *Low criticality*: Low criticality flows don't have a direct or significant effect on the core business functions or customer experience.
 Examples include ancillary processes like nightly log transfers or optional user features such as feedback surveys.
 While these flows contribute to the overall system, their disruption is unlikely to cause significant immediate business or operational issues.